PucklaJ/JohnnyEngine/README.md

-# 3DEngine
+# JohnnyEngine

-This is a 3D/2D game engine (currently only 3D supported) which uses SDL (maybe will add other frameworks) and OpenGL.
+This is a 3D/2D game engine which uses SDL (maybe will add other frameworks) and OpenGL.

 ## Features